Upload/ShareX/README.md

 ### ShareX with support for Upload servers

-This ShareX fork has an added destination for Upload-based hosts.
+This ShareX fork has an added destination for Up1-based hosts.

-For more information on Upload itself, view the readme at https://github.com/Upload/Upload .
+For more information on Upload itself, view the readme at https://github.com/Upload/Up1 .

 ### Original ShareX Website: [getsharex.com](https://getsharex.com)